Thursday, July 18, 2024

 Sidewalks made the Passages less useful and when the urban transformation of the 1850's led to transforming a large part of the center, all but seven were torn down.

-The Boulevards remained the heart of Western luxury until the turn of the 19th century, when the area west of the Opéra replaced them.
+The Boulevards remained at the heart of Western luxury until the turn of the 19th century, when the area west of the Opéra replaced them.

 Today banal shops and fast-foods reign.